Get Help Today(877) 648-4288

 - Yellowing of the skin and whites of the eyes

 Fibrosis is an accumulation of proteins (like collagen) that leads to the hardening of tissues or organs.
 Fibrosis develops alongside alcoholic hepatitis.
 Mild to moderate forms may be reversible.
 However, prolonged fibrosis and hepatitis from the continuation of alcohol abuse can lead to liver cancer.

 Cirrhosis develops after the liver has been inflamed for a long period of time.
-Cirrhosis is characterized by scarring of the liver and seriously impaired functioning.
-For some, it is fatal.
+Cirrhosis is characterized by scarring of the liver and impaired functioning which can be fatal.
 Cirrhosis is also irreversible, but further damage can be prevented by discontinuing alcohol consumption forever.

 Treatment options for the various symptoms of alcoholic liver disease include medication, lifestyle changes, and surgery.
 First and foremost, maintaining sobriety is the only way to stop the progression of liver decay.
 For pronounced or near-fatal liver disease, a transplant may be necessary.
 Yet, many with alcohol-related liver problems don’t make good transplant candidates because of the high risk for continued alcohol abuse.

 There are many legal effects of alcohol abuse.
 Alcohol abuse is linked to 40% of crime and violent acts in the US.
-Furthermore, 37% of those in jail report that they were under the influence of alcohol at the time of their arrest.
 About 80% of charges resulting in incarceration (such as domestic violence, DWI, robbery, property damage, drug offenses, and public-order offenses) stem from alcohol or drug abuse.
 This has created a prison population of 80% substance abusers; 50% of inmates are clinically addicted.

 Alcohol-related Crimes Statistics

 Each year, there are nearly 3 million violent crimes where the offender has been drinking.